Amit-Y20/SQL-Projects/Music Store Analysis/README.md

 3. The top 3 values of total invoices are- 23.76, 19.8 and 19.8
 4. Prague having all invoices of 273.24 is the city having best customers
 5. R. Madhav is the best customer spent in total $144.54

+### Moderate
+1. The top 5 customers of all Rock music genre are Aaron Mitchell
+   Alexander Rocha
+   Astrid Gruber
+   Bjorn Hasen
+   Camille Bernard
+2. Led Zeppelin have written maximum Rock Songs having 114 songs in total
+3. The top 3 songs having song length larger than average song length Occupation/Precipice-5286.95sec
+   Through a Looking Glass-5088.83sec
+   Greeting from Earth,Pt-1-2906.29sec

+### Hard
+1. Hugh O' Reilly have maximum spent on most popular artist Queen
+2. The most famous genre as per countries
+   Argentina- Alternate & Peak
+   Australia- Rock
+   Brazil- Rock
+   Canada- Rock
+   India- Rock
+3. The top customers as per country
+   Diego Geutierez- Argentia
+   Mark Taylor- Australia
+   Astrid Greber- Austria
+   Dran Peters- Belgium
+   Lousi Gocales- Brazil

+## Final Conclusion
+- To improve the employee retention rate, recognition to senior most employee Mohan Madan
+- To improve sales, we should focus on top countries lika USA, Canda, Brazil, France and Germany.
+It would also provie that Rock Music is one of the best selling genre so it will better to increase the catalogue of Rock Music